Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Introduction

 \section{Introduction}

 Spontaneous breaking of symmetry in vacuum is divided roughly into two categories.
-The first is the Brout-Englert-Higgs (BEH) mechanism \cite{eng}\cite{hig}.
-For the electroweak interaction, the Glashaw-Weinberg-Salam (GWS) model \cite{gla}\cite{wei}\cite{sal}, which uses the BEH mechanism and predicted the Higgs particle found in 2012 \cite{atl}\cite{cms}, does not contradict almost all experimental results to date.
-The BEH mechanism is a simple model in which both of symmetry breaking and its consequence are derived by adding, to the original Lagrangian density, the following gauge coupling, Higgs potential and Yukawa interaction
+The first is the Brout-Englert-Higgs (BEH) mechanism \cite{eng}\cite{hig}, which is an extension of the Stueckelberg formalism \cite{stu}.
+The BEH mechanism is a simple model in which both of symmetry breaking and its consequence are derived by adding to $-\frac{1}{4}F^{\mu\nu}F_{\mu\nu}$ the following gauge coupling and Higgs potential of a scalar field $h$,

+Switching the sign of $\mu ^2$ leads to the broken-symmetry vacuum with the vacuum condensate $v_h$.
+This $v_h$ gives a mass $m_B=gv_h$ to the vector-Abelian-gauge field $B_{\mu}$.
+The above $h$ becomes $v_h+ h_1+ih_2$ composed of the Higgs field $h_1$ and the Goldstone mode $h_2$.
+(Stueckelberg took only the Goldstone mode, and proposed a simple gauge-invariant model of massive gauge boson. )